apify/apify-docs/sources/platform/integrations/programming/webhooks/actions.md

 }
 ```

-You may have noticed that the `eventData` and `resource` properties contain redundant data.
-This is for backwards compatibility.
-Feel free to only use `eventData` or `resource` in your templates, depending on your use case.
+Note that the `eventData` and `resource` properties contain redundant data for backward compatibility.
+You can use either `eventData` or `resource` in your templates, depending on your use case.

-### Headers template
+## Headers template

-Headers is a JSON-like string where you can add additional information to the default header of the webhook request.
+The headers template is a JSON-like string where you can add additional information to the default header of the webhook request.
 You can pass the variables in the same way as in [payload template](#payload-template) (including the use of string interpolation and available variables).
 The resulting headers need to be a valid json object and values can be strings only.

-It is important to notice that the following keys are hard-coded and will be re-written always.
+Note that the following keys are hard-coded and will be always be rewritten:

 | Variable                  | Value                   |
 |---------------------------|-------------------------|